-- Based on the BUB and UoS strategic plan, both universities adopt a clear teaching and learning philosophy that focuses on providing co-curricular opportunities and deliver teaching that enables graduates who are ready for the real work world, which is clearly embedded in the programme and modules.
+• Based on the BUB and UoS strategic plan, both universities adopt a clear teaching and learning philosophy that focuses on providing co-curricular opportunities and deliver teaching that enables graduates who are ready for the real work world, which is clearly embedded in the programme and modules.
 For example, section 26 of the programme specification emphasizes adopting teaching principles and strategies that enable professional competence, and solving business problems, amongst others, into all teaching and learning practices.
-The teaching and learning principles are reflected in a variety of teaching and learning methods, including lectures, seminars, tutorials, demonstration, and independent and guided learning.
-Furthermore, according to the SER, teaching is informed by current research including real world projects, and this was confirmed during the site visit interviews with faculty members, students and alumni. - The programme is delivered through a face-to-face mode of delivery.
-According to the programme specification, the use of technology and specifically the Learning Management System (LMS), through Blackboard, is integrated into all modules with access to a range of digital resources.
-It is also apparent from the module specifications that the programme embraces many methods that expose students to professional practice/application at all levels.
-For example, in Year 1, students are exposed to practice and application through the 'Multidisciplinary Project' module, which includes 12 hours of external visits, 24 hours of project supervision and 216 hours of guided independent study.
-The module is assessed through multiple mechanisms including group portfolio and presentation.
-Similarly, in the 'Business Entrepreneurship Simulation Project' module, students are exposed to practice/application of theory.
-Overall, students are expected to spend on average 800 hours/annually on guided and independent study, which will through the course of four years enhance their ability to be independent and lifelong learners.
+The teaching and learning principles are reflected in a variety of teaching and learning methods, including lectures, seminars, tutorials, demonstrations, independent and guided learning.
+Furthermore, according to the SER, teaching is informed by current research including real world projects, and this was confirmed during the interviews with faculty members, students and alumni.

+- According to the programme specification, the use of technology and specifically the Learning Management System (Blackboard) is well integrated into all modules with access to a range of digital resources.
+Additionally, an electronic trading simulation (use of Etoro Application) is integrated into some modules (Business Finance and Investment Management).
+However, interviews conducted with students and alumni revealed the need for further enhancement of the digital tools and skills embedded in the programme.
+Therefore, the Panel suggests embedding more digital enhanced learning to enrich the students' readiness to the world of work. - Research capabilities are gradually integrated into the programme and presented as learning outcomes in various modules across different levels.
+The Panel also noticed from the module specifications that the programme embraces many methods that expose students to professional practice/application in all levels.
+For example, in Year 1, students are exposed to practice and application through the multidisciplinary project/challenge, which includes 12 hours of external visits, 24 hours of project supervision and 216 hours of guided independent study.
+Furthermore, the programme encourages guided independent study as well as the integration of co-curricular activities including guest/industry speakers and field visits to enhance students' and graduates' abilities to be independent and lifelong learners.